 We work with suppliers who have or are working towards ISO14001 - the world’s most popular standard for environmental management.

-As far as possible our timber is responsibly sourced, minimising deforestation.
+All of our timber procured through Group timber agreements is responsibly sourced, minimising deforestation.
 It’s either FSC approved (Forestry Stewardship Council) or PEFC approved (Programme for the Endorsement of Forest Certification).
 We always try to minimise our impact on the local and wider environment as much as we can so we use thermal and acoustic insulating materials and other substances that have a Zero Ozone Depletion Potential (ODP) and low or zero Global Warming Potential (GWP).
 This means that no harmful materials are used in their manufacture.

 Find out more on our sustainable ways of working here.

 * Awarded to Barratt Developments PLC in 2017

 ^ Compared to the UK average consumption per person per day

 > We measure carbon in tonnes of carbon equivalent (CO2e), based on 8 hours running time per day 7 days per week, using 2015 DEFRA Carbon Conversion factors.